symfony/symfony-docs/service_container/autowiring.rst

 The autowiring subsystem will detect the dependencies of the ``TwitterClient`` class by parsing its constructor.
 For instance it will find here an instance of a ``Rot13Transformer`` as dependency.

+The subsystem will first try to find a service whose id is the required type, so here it'll search for a service named ``AppBundle\Rot13Transformer``.
+It will be considered as the default implementation and will win over any other services implementing the required type.

-If an existing service definition (and only one – see below) is of the required type, this service will be injected.
-If it's not the case (like in this example), the subsystem is smart enough to automatically register a private service for the ``Rot13Transformer`` class and set it as first argument of the ``twitter_client`` service.
-Again, it can work only if there is one class of the given type.
-If there are several classes of the same type, you must use an explicit service definition or register a default implementation.
+*In case this service does not exist*, the subsystem will detect the types of all services and check if one - and only one - implements the required type, and inject it if it's the case.
+If there are several services of the same type, an exception will be thrown.
+You'll have to use an explicit service definition or register a default implementation by creating a service or an alias whose id is the required type (as seen above).
+Note that this step is deprecated and will no longer be done in 4.0.
+The subsystem will directly pass to the third check.

+At last, if no service implements the required type, as it's the case here, the subsystem is, as long as it's a concrete class, smart enough to automatically register a private service for it.
+Here it'll register a private service for the ``Rot13Transformer`` class and set it as first argument of the ``twitter_client`` service.

 As you can see, the autowiring feature drastically reduces the amount of configuration required to define a service.
 No more arguments section!
 It also makes it easy